Survival Strength

 Yoga for Flexibility

 Incorporate yoga poses like the Warrior Series (Warrior I, II, and III) into your routine.
-Spend 2 minutes in each pose to enhance your range of motion, improve balance, and build mental discipline.
+Spend 2-6 minutes in each pose to enhance your range of motion, improve balance, and build mental discipline.

-3. Strengthening Through Adversity
+Strengthening Through Prearranged Adversity

 Survival fitness isn’t just about physical capability—it’s about enduring hardship and pushing through discomfort.
 These exercises build both physical endurance and mental toughness.